Skip to content

 Note: This is a tenant-specific setting and may not be applicable in your environment.

-We have included a tenant setting in the database to update the percentage (%) of condo fees used in the debt service calculation based on occupancy type.
-The settings we have applied are:
+A tenant setting is available to update the percentage of condo fees used in debt service calculations based on occupancy type.
+The default settings are:

 • For rental property default condo/maintenance fees to 100%